jorgemasta/commercext/README.md

 * **Next.js Commerce** should have a completely data **agnostic** UI
 * **Aware of schema**: should ship with the right data schemas and types.
 * All providers should return the right data types and schemas to blend correctly with Next.js Commerce.
-* `@framework` will be the alias utilized in commerce and it will map to the ecommerce provider of preference- e.g BigCommerce, Shopify, Swell.
+* `@bigcommerce/storefront-data-hooks` will be the alias utilized in commerce and it will map to the ecommerce provider of preference- e.g BigCommerce, Shopify, Swell.
 All providers should expose the same standardized functions. _Note that the same applies for recipes using a CMS + an ecommerce provider._

 There is a `framework` folder in the root folder that will contain multiple ecommerce providers.